chris9740/swiftdns/README.md

 ## Whitelisting

 The syntax for whitelisting is identical to that of blacklisting.
-The only difference is that they _have_ to be located in the already-created file `/etc/swiftdns/filters/whitelist.list`.
+The only difference is that the rules _have_ to be located in the already-created file `/etc/swiftdns/filters/whitelist.list`.
 The whitelist takes precedence over any blacklist file.

 ## Tor